-Historically Yours: St. Louis cholera epidemic of 1849
+HISTORICALLY YOURS: St. Louis cholera epidemic of 1849

 Cholera, an infectious and often fatal bacterial disease of the small intestine, was epidemic worldwide in the 1800s.
 Typically contracted from infected water supplies, it caused severe vomiting, diarrhea, and dehydration.
-Other symptoms included wrinkled skin, low blood pressure, dry mouth, and rapid heart rate.

-Cholera, an infectious and often fatal bacterial disease of the small intestine, was epidemic worldwide in the 1800s.
-Typically contracted from infected water supplies, it caused severe vomiting, diarrhea, and dehydration.
-Other symptoms included wrinkled skin, low blood pressure, dry mouth, and rapid heart rate.
+Other symptoms include wrinkled skin, low blood pressure, dry mouth and rapid heart rate.

 There were many suspected causes for cholera.
 It was blamed on miasmas, an unpleasant smell or vapor.
 Filthy living conditions among the poor was also thought to cause cholera.
 Organized religions said it was caused by sinful behavior.
 Their leaders set aside state and national days of prayer to cure the sick and stop the dreaded disease.
 Suggestions to "avoid fruits and vegetables" and stay out of "night air and damp places" were common.